dmbarbour/wikilon/docs/ApplicationModel.md

 ## Security for Dictionary Applications

 When multiple agents muck about in a stateful dictionary, it becomes valuable to precisely control who interacts with what.
 Fortunately, the rich computational structure of our dictionary admits some expressive security models.
-Automatic curation is feasible, rejecting updates that break types or tests.
-We can also adapt object capability security.
+For example, automatic curation is feasible - rejecting updates that break types or tests.
+We can also adapt object capability security for a dictionary-level object model.

 Consider two authorities: